 Feral swine can inflict significant damage to numerous assets.
 They physically damage crops and property; they prey on young livestock and wildlife; and they can transmit diseases to livestock, humans and wildlife.
 They pose other threats to human health and safety (e.g., vehicle collisions and aggressive swine).
 Feral swine also damage natural resources including sensitive habitats and endangered species.

-To comply with NEPA, APHIS-Wildlife Services (APHIS-WS) has issued a number of local environmental assessments (EAs) for damage management programs that combine legally available methods to manage feral swine damage.
+Prior to the development of the EIS, to comply with NEPA, APHIS-Wildlife Services (APHIS-WS) issued a number of local environmental assessments (EAs) for damage management programs that combine legally available methods to manage feral swine damage.
 These methods currently include “technical assistance” in which APHIS-WS provides information and recommendations to the public and other agencies on how to prevent and/or minimize feral swine damage (e.g., exclusion, frightening devices, and removal).
 APHIS-WS also provides direct control services using one or more methods such as corral and cage-type live traps, snares, tracking dogs, and aerial and ground shooting to remove feral swine.

-Current efforts to manage problems associated with feral swine damage have helped to reduce localized damage, but the overall feral swine population and associated damage and disease threats have continued to expand at a much faster rate than available resources have been able to address them.
+Current efforts to manage problems associated with feral swine damage have helped to reduce localized damage, but the overall feral swine population and associated damage and disease threats have continued to expand.
 APHIS believes that a national, coordinated effort would more effectively address the growing problems associated with feral swine and would result in more efficient delivery of damage management programs to Tribes, States, Territories, individuals, and organizations that request assistance.

 What is the proposed solution?